LePips/VLCUI/README.md

 # Example

 An iOS and tvOS example project is provided to show basic functionality of VLCUI.
-In order to ues the project, you must run the command below with the **Cartfile** in the current directory.
+In order to use the project, you must run the command below with the **Cartfile** in the current directory.

 ```
 carthage update --use-xcframeworks